sarah1giordano/Giordano-Data-VIz/final-project-part-two.md

 ## Target audience

 First and foremost, I wanted to test my visaulizations with individuals somewhat similar to the audience for my final presentation.
 This meant identifying representatives who are highly educated and/or interested in public policy and data analysis; who are between roughly 22-35; and who have some familiarity with Pittsburgh but are not long-time residents of Pittsburgh.
+(Luckily, I know a lot of people in Pittsburgh or somewhat connected to Pittsburgh that fit this profile, so I planned to recruit from my friends.)
 While some students at Heinz grew up in Pittsburgh, the majority of us are new to the city and have not developed as much local context yet.
 I wanted to make sure that these visualizations still resonated with those "new" to Pittsburgh and who are (likely) not currently thinking as much about housing long-term in Pittsburgh as they are about other issues in their lives.
 Does the story still resonate?
 What do they take away from it - and is it what I hoped they would take away?
 Do the visuals leave them thinking "so what?" or "what does that have to do with me?"

 ## Interview script